annp0/models-in-agda-pilot/OrderSystem/Comparison.md

 9. Core Operations.
    - Determine order status.
    - Identify the customer for a given order.
-   - Calculate the total cost of an order.
+   - Calculate the total cost of an order (in cents).
-   - Verify payment validity or classify payments by subtype.
+   - Verify payment validity or classify payments by type.

 ### Guarantees and Verification